moretea/nixos-rfcs/0000-template.md

+---
-- Feature Name: (fill me in with a unique ident, my_awesome_feature)
+feature: (fill me in with a unique ident, my_awesome_feature)
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+start-date: (fill me in with today's date, YYYY-MM-DD)
-- Authors: (need two names: yours and another buddy later)
-- RFC PR: (leave this empty)
-- Related Issue: (link to related github issues)
+author: (name of the main author)
+co-authors: (find a buddy later to help our with the RFC)
+related-issues: (will contain links to implementation PRs)
+---

 # Summary
 [summary]: #summary

-One para explanation of the feature.
+One paragraph explanation of the feature.

 # Motivation
 [motivation]: #motivation